dannsam/xenko-docs/manual/physics/tutorials/create-a-bouncing-ball.md

     A rigid body is a physics object that moves — perfect for our bouncing ball.

-Just like we did for the Ground entity, we're going to set the component shape to match the entity.
+Just like we did for the Ground entity, we're going to set the [collider shape](../collider-shapes.md) to match the entity.

 8. In the **Property grid**, expand the **Rigidbody component** to view its properties.